 Peter Lee, Waipa District Council mayoral candidate receives both bouquets and brickbats for his in your face get out and electioneer approach.
-This afternoon, Wednesday, the 29th of September 2010 he either harangues or encourages – depending upon your point of view – folk to vote in Local Elections 2010 as they drive across Victoria Bridge – the high level bridge – connecting Cambridge with Leamington across the Waikato River.
+This afternoon, Wednesday, the 29th of September 2010 he either harangues or encourages – depending upon your point of view – folk to vote in Local Elections 2010 as they drive across Victoria Bridge which connects Cambridge with Leamington across the Waikato River.

-I feel let down by those responsible for the care and stewardship of our heritage.
-What a lost opportunity.
-Lost a teaching moment – an investment in our future.
 Lost a time to savour and share – the opportunity for contemplation and reflection on our heritage.
-With leadership, effective communications and planning the management of this project in terms of cost, time frame and security could / should have factored community enthusiasm, knowledge and expertise into the dig for the benefit of us all.
+With leadership, effective communications and planning the management of this project in terms of cost, time frame and security could / should have factored community involvement into the dig for the benefit of us all.